 Should I Use Crème de Violette or Crème de Yvette?

-The original recipe for the Aviation uses Crème de Violette, and for those of you who skimmed the whole story just to get to the recipe, that’s what gives the cocktail its distinct deep bluish-purple color.
+The original Aviation recipe uses Crème de Violette, and for those of you who skimmed the whole story just to get to the recipe, that’s what gives the cocktail its distinct deep bluish-purple color.
 However, some bartenders prefer Crème de Yvette.

 Crème de Yvette was adapted from Crème de Violette, but it’s more floral.
 How floral you want to go is really up to you.